ajlennon/chomsky-nuremburg-analysis/_reports/EXECUTIVE_SUMMARY.md

 **For General Readers**

+## Scope of This Analysis

+**Important:** This analysis focuses exclusively on **Nuremberg Trials claims**.
+Tokyo Trials claims are **out of scope** and are not reviewed in this work.

+While Chomsky's essay discusses both Nuremberg and Tokyo Trials, this analysis verifies only those claims relating to the Nuremberg Trials, using documents from the Harvard Law School Library's Nuremberg Trials Project collection.

 ## About Chomsky's Original Work

 This analysis verifies claims from Noam Chomsky's essay **"If the Nuremberg Laws were Applied..."** which was originally delivered around **1990**.
 In this essay, Chomsky presents a critical analysis of the Nuremberg and Tokyo Trials, arguing that they employed selective standards in determining war crimes.